 The Labor Dispute Law provides certain procedures to be observed in organizing the lockout, as well as limitations (e.g., the lockout is prohibited in state administration and local government institutions, and in undertakings that in accordance with the Strike Law render services necessary to public).
+The State Labor Inspection supervises the conformity of the lockout procedures with the law.111

-§ 12.8 H. How are disputes with union-represented workers or with unions resolved?
+H. How are disputes with union-represented workers or with unions resolved?

 As a general rule, disagreements that arise between the trade unions and employer regarding determination of or changes to the labor conditions, as well as on social and economic issues, are reviewed by the supreme institutions of the respective trade unions (if any) and the employer within ten days of the dispute, by participation of the representatives of employer and trade union.
-For general remarks on dispute resolution, see § 1.4 above.
+Disagreements that cannot be settled by the supreme institutions of the respective trade unions and employer, as well as disagreements between trade unions and the state institutions on labor and other social and economic issues, are tried in court.
+For general remarks on dispute resolution, please see § 1.4 above.

-§ 13 XIII.
+XIII.
 WORKPLACE SAFETY

-§ 13.1 A. What general health and safety rules apply in the workplace?
+A. What general health and safety rules apply in the workplace?

-General health and safety rules at the workspace are set forth in the Labor Protection Law and in a number of respective regulations of the Cabinet of Ministers.
-General rules require that the employer introduce labor protection measures, which include: creating a work environment that avoids work environment risks or reduces the impact of unavoidable work environment risks, preventing the causes of work environment risks, replacing dangerous items by safe or less dangerous items, performing employee instruction and training in the field of labor protection,
+General health and safety rules at the workspace are set forth in the Labor Protection Law113 and in a number of respective regulations of the Cabinet of Ministers.
+General rules require that the employer introduce labor protection measures, which include: creating a work environment that avoids work environment risks or reduces the impact of unavoidable work environment risks, preventing the causes of work environment risks,